usdot-its-jpo-data-portal/cv-ingest-to-lake/README.md

 # Usage
 ## Installing locally

-1. Download the script by cloning the git repository at https://github.com/usdot-its-jpo-data-portal/cv_pilot_ingest.
+1. Download the script by cloning the git repository at https://github.com/usdot-its-jpo-data-portal/cv-ingest-to-lake.
 You can do so by running the following in command line.
-`git clone https://github.com/usdot-its-jpo-data-portal/cv_pilot_ingest.git`.
+`git clone https://github.com/usdot-its-jpo-data-portal/cv-ingest-to-lake.git`.
 If unfamiliar with how to clone a repository, follow the guide at https://help.github.com/en/articles/cloning-a-repository.
-2. Navigate into the repository folder by entering `cd cv_pilot_ingest` in command line.
+2. Navigate into the repository folder by entering `cd cv-ingest-to-lake` in command line.
 3. Create a virtualenv folder by running `virtualenv --python=python3 temp_env/`.
 If you do not have virtualenv installed, you may install it by following the [virtualenv installation instruction](https://virtualenv.pypa.io/en/latest/installation.html).
 4. Activate the virtualenv by running `source temp_env/bin/activate`.
 5. Install the required packages in your virtualenv by running `pip install -r src/requirements.txt`.